materialsproject/fireworks/docs/installation_tutorial_pt2.rst

 2. Add three more FireWorks.
 Let's do this from the FireWorker this time instead of the FireServer::

-    lp_run -l my_launchpad.yaml add fw_test.yaml
+    lpad -l my_launchpad.yaml add fw_test.yaml
-    lp_run -l my_launchpad.yaml add fw_test.yaml
+    lpad -l my_launchpad.yaml add fw_test.yaml
-    lp_run -l my_launchpad.yaml add fw_test.yaml
+    lpad -l my_launchpad.yaml add fw_test.yaml

 3. Run Rockets in rapidfire mode::

-    rlauncher_run -l my_launchpad.yaml -w my_fworker.yaml rapidfire
+    rlaunch -l my_launchpad.yaml -w my_fworker.yaml rapidfire

 You've now run multiple jobs on your FireWorker!
 You could even try running the Rocket Launcher in ``--nlaunches infinite`` mode - then, you would have FireWorker that continuously ran new jobs added to the LaunchPad on the FireServer.

 Next Steps
 ==========

 A central FireServer and one or more FireWorkers pulling jobs in ``rapidfire`` mode might be all that you need to automate your application.
-However, if your FireWorker is a shared resource you might want to run jobs through an external queuing system rather than directly run ``rlauncher_run`` on your FireWorker.
+However, if your FireWorker is a shared resource you might want to run jobs through an external queuing system rather than directly run ``rlaunch`` on your FireWorker.
 A description of how to run through a queue is given here:  :doc:`Launching Rockets through a queue </queue_tutorial>`.
 You can complete that tutorial now, or save it for later.

 Meanwhile, we will move on to :doc:`defining jobs using FireTasks </firetask_tutorial>`.